yomorun/yomo/README.md

 )

 func main() {
-	// 运行该Plugin，监听:port 4241, data will be sent by yomo egde
+	// run echo plugin and monitor port 4241; data will be sent by yomo egde
 	// yomo.Run(&EchoPlugin{}, "0.0.0.0:4241")

-	// 开发调试时的方法, when connected to the Internet, it will automatically connect to the development server of yomo.run 会自动连接至 yomo.run 的开发服务器
+	// a method for development and testing; when connected to the Internet, it will
+	// automatically connect to the development server of yomo.run
-	// 连接成功后，该Plugin会每2秒收到一条Observed()方法指定的Key的Value
-	yomo.RunDev(&EchoPlugin{}, "localhost:4241")
+	// after successfully connected to the server, the plugin will receive the value
+	// of the key specified by the Observed() method every 2 seconds yomo.RunDev(&EchoPlugin{}, "localhost:4241")
 }

-// EchoPlugin - a yomo plugin，会将接受到的数据转换成String形式，并再结尾添加内容，修改
+// EchoPlugin - a yomo plugin that converts received data into strings and appends
+// additional information to the strings; the modified data will flow to the next plugin type EchoPlugin struct{}

+// Handle - this method will be called when data flows in; the Observed() method is used
-// 后的数据将流向下一个Plugin
+// to notify yomo
-type EchoPlugin struct{}

-// Handle - 方法将会在数据流入时被执行，使用Observed()方法通知YoMo该Plugin要关注的key，参数value
-// 即该Plugin要处理的内容
+// 通知YoMo该Plugin要关注的key，参数value即该Plugin要处理的内容
 func (p *EchoPlugin) Handle(value interface{}) (interface{}, error) {
 	return value.(string) + "✅", nil
 }

-// Observed - returns a value of type string, which 该值是EchoPlugin插件关注的数据流中的Key，该数据流中Key对应
+// Observed - returns a value of type string, which 该值是EchoPlugin插件关注的数据流中的Key
-// 的Value将会以对象的形式被传递进Handle()方法中
 // the corresponding value will be passed into the Handle() method as an object func (p EchoPlugin) Observed() string {
 	return "name"